InfiniteIngest/PIT2.0/README.md

 ### What Kind of Agent Is This?

 The learning agent is a **tabular Q-learning agent**.
 It maintains a large table of numbers (the Q-table) where each number represents the estimated future reward for taking a particular action in a particular game state.
-It does not use a neural network — this keeps it simple, interpretable, and statistically tractable.
+It does not use a neural network.

 ### The State Space